hebcal/hebcal-js/README.md

 #### `Hebcal.prototype.holidays`

+v2.2 and later: An object, with keys as `HDate` strings, and values are arrays of `Hebcal.holidays.Event`s.
+It is not recommended to use this object directly.
+Instead, use `HDate().holidays()` for fetching and `Hebcal().addHoliday()` for adding.

-Array of holidays, as `Hebcal.holidays.Event`s, for the represented year.
-Can be used directly.
-(Not actually a prototype value.)
+BEFORE v2.2: Array of holidays, as `Hebcal.holidays.Event`s, for the represented year.

+Not actually a prototype value.

 #### `Hebcal.prototype.length`